cmeesters/snakemake-hpc-teaching-material/Teaching_Elsewhere.md

     - May the course use shared file space for the setup to be copied to?
 E.g. a workspace?
 Which are the quota limitations?
     - Which editors or IDEs are provided?
     - Will the course require and / or get a SLURM reservation?
+      - if there are dedicated course accounts, the reservation should be made "magnetic" - then the `--reservation` flag is not necessary
     - How long will the course run (number of days)?
+      - the "Creators" course will require a minimum of 2 days

 - Misc
     - Do colleagues on site want to be trained as trainers?